September 30th, 2021 | How Setting a Company Has Changed My Life, Personal-Development Wise.

 Now, since I have no choice, all of a sudden I never get sick!
 Or, even if I feel a little ill, then still, in presence of adrenaline my body gets disciplined for a few hours so that I can proceed with a presentation without showing signs of illness.

 Standing against the wall is sometimes the best remedy for feeling blue.
-I noticed that this year when the Dutch society got utterly apathetic after over a year of a lockdown.
+I noticed that this year when the Dutch society got utterly apathetic after over a year of lockdown.
 Most people were so discouraged from doing yet anything that they were not even responding to messages anymore.
 They couldn’t see that once you don’t respond to other people’s emails, you pull them down together with you.

 As a result, depression spread across Dutch society even faster than the virus.
 Well, as a self-employed person, I simply couldn’t afford passiveness.
 Business is based on relations, and once your fridge is empty, you have no choice but to act.
 As a result, I was one of the few people in my network who exhibited initiative and actively contacted others despite the overall apathy around me.

 I also see myself smiling more often than before.
 After launching a YT channel, I finally noticed that I simply have a resting bitch face.
 I am also simply happier than before.
 Of course, new problems have arisen in the meantime.
 But at the same time, some problems and blockades that I had before have disappeared.
 The mistakes I commit now are my own mistakes – no one can block my career or creativity anymore.
 That’s a huge advantage!

-I also have to take care of myself more, for example, take cold showers to prevent illness and potential downtime.
+I also have to take care of myself more, for example, taking cold showers to prevent illness and potential downtime.
 I cannot afford longer breaks in my professional activities, so I’ve taken better care of my health, from exercise to diet.
 As a result, I lost over 20 kilos of body weight in two years.